skillrepos/k8s-dev-v2/codespace-labs.md

 ![logging in to the dashboard](./images/k8sdev22.png?raw=true "Logging in to the dashboard")

 6. The dashboard for our cluster will now show.
-You can select "All namespaces" in the rectangular dropdown at the top, choose K8s objects on the left, and explore.
+At first, you will see a "404" message.
+This is because we don't have anything selected.
+You can select "All namespaces" in the rectangular dropdown at the top (next to the search area), choose K8s objects on the left, and explore.

 ![working in the dashboard](./images/k8sdev21.png?raw=true "Working in the dashboard")